-We have already added the right and left grippers of the PR2.
-Now, we will designate these two groups as special groups: end-effectors.
-Designating these groups as end effector allows some special operations to happen on them internally.
+We have already added the gripper of the Panda.
+Now, we will designate this group as a special group: end effectors.
+Designating this group as end effectors allows some special operations to happen on them internally.

 - Click on the End Effectors pane.

-- Choose right_eef as the End Effector Name for the right gripper.
+- Choose hand as the End Effector Name for the gripper.

-- Select right_gripper as the End Effector Group.
+- Select hand as the End Effector Group.

-- Select r_wrist_roll_link as the Parent Link for this end-effector.
+- Select panda_link8 as the Parent Link for this end-effector.